 The three and/or four section front grill is also an often used styling cue as seen on cars such as the 2018/2019 Honda Civic and 2018/2019 Hyundai Elantra and Sonata to name a few examples.
 Another popular front-end styling trend is the “tapered” front headlights as seen on Nissan, Lexus, Toyota, Ford, Mazda, and numerous other brands.

 Over the years cars have become sleeker and more aerodynamic in large part due to the federal government’s stringent fuel economy specifications.
 Sloping hoods sharply angled front windshields, and sculpted body panels are a by-product of the government’s higher fuel economy standards.

 Design Cue 5: Elimination of the “Separate” Chrome Bumpers

 Starting in the late 1970s and early 80s we have witnessed the elimination of the attached front and rear chrome bumpers.
 Instead, auto designers have integrated bumpers so that they are “hidden” by smooth and curvaceous facades.
 In doing so, safety has not been sacrificed as manufacturers have adhered to the federal government’s increased front and rear impact standards for slow speed impacts.

 Design Cue 6: Lowering of Vehicle Height

 The lowering of overall height is another contributing factor to the overall sleekness of exterior auto design.
-This lower body profile not only contributes to current model’s sleeker appearance, but also is a big factor in new car improved fuel economy because of lower co-efficient of drag.
+This lower body profile not only contributes to the current model’s sleeker appearance but also is a big factor in new car improved fuel economy because of lower co-efficient of drag.